starcoinorg/guide-to-move-package-manager/README.md

 - module publishing.
 - execute scripts or script function.

-All actions are wrapped into transactions like what real happens onchain.
+All actions are wrapped into transactions.

-All spec test files should be in `spectests` dir under the package root paht. spec test file contains test directives seperated by empty newlines. directives works like a command line, you provide command name and command arguments. and move pacakge manager executes the directives like OS executes cli commands.
+All spec test files should be in `spectests` dir under the package root path.

+spec test file contains test directives seperated by empty newlines.

+directives works like a command line, you provide command name and command arguments, and move pacakge manager executes the directives like OS executes cli commands.